Iowa QSO Party 2024

 - The Out-of-State, DX, QRP, and High Power classes include both single-operator and multi-operator stations combined in the same class.

-- Iowa mobile stations and portable stations who change counties are considered to be a new station in each new county.
+- Iowa Mobile/Rover stations and Portable stations who change counties are considered to be a new station in each new county.

-- Iowa mobile stations and portable stations may park/setup on a county line/junction and represent all counties at the intersection simultaneously.
+- Iowa Mobile/Rover stations and Portable stations may park/setup on a county line/junction and represent all counties at the intersection simultaneously.

 - All intersecting counties may be worked in a single exchange (JA6DX this is W0YL, you are 59 in Story STR, Marshall MSL, and Hardin HDN counties).